-The Havanese, a Dog Without a Care in the World, unless he gets sick
+The Havanese, a Dog Without a Care in the World

-When you read a list of Havanese Health Problems, you might think that the breed is doomed.
+Havanese Health Problems is a list so long that you might think that the breed is doomed!
 Not so.
 All dogs get sick from time to time.
 To make it easy to understand, there are only two types of health problems in dogs:

-Those health issues that are common to all breeds and include infectious disease, parasites, allergies to environmental toxins, food indiscretions, and so forth.
+First; Those health issues that are common to all breeds, and include infectious diseases, parasites, allergies to environmental toxins, food indiscretions, and so forth.

-The other group of problems we see in dogs relates to their genetic makeup.
+Second; The other group of problems we see in dogs related to their genetic makeup.
 Many breeds are prone to similar diseases, but when it is your dog, you want to know what diseases are most likely to occur.
 Does it mean your dog will get those diseases?

 The chances are small that any one dog will develop one of these problems, let alone many.

 The best way to assure that you get a healthy Havanese puppy is to purchase through a reputable breeder that does health tests and screenings on all of their breeding dogs.